rita-barbosa/LAPR5-2425/docs/sprint-1/1221933/us-5.1.13/readme.md

 > **Answer:** The specializations are independent of whether the professional is a doctor or a nurse.

+> **Question:** What is the intended search criterion to find the employee profile?
+>
+>
+> **Answer:** It should be possible to search for employees by their employee ID, license number, name, specialization, or phone number.

+> **Question:** In user story 5.1.12, it’s mentioned that the admin can only enter the first name, last name,
+> contact information, and specialization.
+However, in user story 5.1.13, it states that the admin can edit the
+> contact information, availability slots, and specialization.
+Should the admin only be able to edit the
+> parameters they originally entered, or does it make sense for them to also edit the availability slots?
+>
+>
+> **Answer:** Consider editing the availability slots as a separate operation and outside the scope of this requirement.

 ## 3. Analysis

 This functionality centers in the edit of a staff's profile by the Admin, so he can update the staff information.